Dynamic-Flakes/E-Cert-Dapp/README.md

 ![Alt text](./diagrams/contract-uml.png?raw=true "Test coverage results")

 ### CertificateRegistry:
 - This is the main contract.
-The contract handles the generation and verification of certificates.
+The contract handles the generation and verification of certificates as shown below.

 - storeHash() — generates a certificate by calculating a hash of the student name and details.
 Can be called only by the owner.